Forestry and climate change

 While a forest is growing, it is actively removing carbon dioxide from the atmosphere and storing it in the form of wood.
 A forest left undisturbed will continue to store carbon for many hundreds of years, although the rate of storage will decline as the forest ages.

-The beauty of production forests is that carbon remains stored in the wood products produced from the forest for many years, even while a new forest is being grown.
+The beauty of sustainably managing forests that produce timber is that carbon remains stored in the wood products produced from the forest for many years, even while a new forest is being grown.

 More than four million tonnes of carbon are stored (sequestered) in our plantations and native forests.
 In addition, two thirds of Australia’s total greenhouse gas emissions are stored in timber products such as tables, chairs and house frames.
 Even timber in landfill is still storing carbon, equivalent to more than 90 per cent of Australia’s greenhouse gas emissions.